 This time five years ago I was single.
 I’d recently come away from seeing someone who “on paper” was unlike anyone I’d ever dated.

 Could I, in my last season shoes, be accepted in this circle of logos and Tiffany statement jewellery?
-I’d worked hard to get where I was, I didn’t have a flat at ‘mates rates’ and whilst spending on the latest designer IT pieces didn’t make me happy, friendships, people and traveling did.
+I’d worked hard to get where I was, my London flat didn’t come at ‘mates rates’ and whilst spending on the latest designer IT pieces didn’t make me happy, friendships, people and traveling did.
 “Is that from New Look?”
 I was asked of my long black coat.
 No actually, it’s DVF but unless it’s got a stamp all over it it’s obviously not relevant.

 I never said anything.